Neutrino Mass Model in the Context of $\boldsymbol{\Delta(54) \otimes Z_2\otimes Z_3 \otimes Z_4}$ Flavor Symmetries with Inverse Seesaw Mechanism: Introduction

-This study introduces a new approach, the inverse seesaw, using the $\Delta(54)$ flavour symmetry framework.
-A previous proposal by the authors of [\cite{Borah:2017dmk}] suggested Type I and inverse seesaw for Dirac neutrinos with A4 flavour symmetry.
+A previous proposal by the authors of \cite{Borah:2017dmk} suggested Type I and inverse seesaw for Dirac neutrinos with A4 flavour symmetry.
 Lately, endeavors have been made in this particular area, particularly concerning the type I seesaw, type II seesaw and type I+II for Dirac neutrinos within the $\Delta(54)$ symmetry \cite{kashav2022trimaximal}.The current work presents a more concise version of the inverse seesaw, utilizing two SM Higgs.
 To deviate from the specific TBM neutrino mixing pattern, we incorporated extra flavons $\chi$, $\eta$, $\zeta$, $\xi$,$\Phi_{S}$ and $\phi$ under $\Delta(54)$ and expanded the flavon sector of the model.
 In addition, we incorporated a $Z_2 \otimes Z_3 \otimes Z_4$ symmetry into our model to prevent unwanted terms and facilitate the construction of specific coupling matrices.
 We modified the structure of the neutrino mass matrix $M_{\nu}$ that characterizes the masses of neutrinos and conducted symmetry-based studies.
 This approach allows us to thoroughly examine $M_{\nu}$, and investigate the Jarlskog invariant parameter ($J$) and the NDBD parameter ($m_{ee}$).
 The approach we take sets our work apart from that of others.

 Our paper's structure is arranged as follows: Section 2 presents an outline of the model's framework, including the fields and their symmetrical transformation properties.
 Section 3 contains a numerical analysis and examination of the neutrino phenomenology results.
 Lastly, in section 4, we offer our concluding remarks.